 In our experience, the Solis and Samil ranges of inverters operate in a different manner to other inverters on the market.

 During the evening when the unit stops actively providing a positive generation output, it goes dormant.
-However, it then draws a high current (equivalent to approximately 500 watts as seen in the output statistics) with a very low voltage that bears no relation to the output nor input of the inverter.
+However, it then draws a high current (approximately 2 Amps as seen in the output statistics) with a very low voltage by adjusting the inverter's power factor.

 Clamp based monitors (all of our units being these) monitor current only - and so this will result in an artificially high reading in this dormant period; producing erroneous readings throughout the non generating evening period.